Keep your gut healthy in summer

 Why do we suffer from intestinal infections more often in summer?

-High summer temperatures promote the rapid multiplication of bacteria and viruses in food.
-Outdoor dining, vacation travel, and improper storage of perishable products also increase the risk.
+High summer temperatures promote the rapid growth of microorganisms in food.
+Travel, eating out, picnics, barbecues, and improper storage of perishable products also increase the risk.

 What increases the risk of food poisoning in summer?